caoduylong2000/Pythagoras-bot/README.md

 ## Add bot to your clan

-Use your install link in a browser to add your bot to your desired clan.
+Use [install link](https://mezon.ai/developers/bot/install/1963492276487327744) in a browser to add your bot to your desired clan.

 ## Installation

 ```bash
 $ yarn
 ```

-Copy `.env.example` to `.env` and replace it with your application token.

 ## Running the app